winterdharma/DharmaPearls/01_agama/dirgha/DA_7.md

 “The other man said, ‘I’ve already got this hemp tied up and secured.
 I can’t discard it.’

 80\.
-The wise man then took the hemp thread and added it to his burden.
+“The wise man then took the hemp thread and added it to his burden.
 Again, they continued and saw some hemp cloth.
 The wise man said, ‘Hemp cloth is a finished good that’s light and fine.
 It’s worth taking.’
 {:#p80}

 “The other man said, ‘I’ve already got this hemp tied up and secured.
 I can’t discard it.’